 At a glance: Price movement around the world

 Cooking oil: The chart shows the movement of cooking oil prices across selected locations.
-The highest price increase occurred in Barcelona, followed by Istanbul, Dublin, Beijing and Warsaw.
-No price movement occurred in Berlin, Hong Kong, London, Paris and Tokyo.
-Price decrease occurred in Mumbai, Seoul, Dubai, Toronto and Johannesburg.
+All of the locations had a price increase.
+The highest price increase occurred in Buenos Aires, followed by London, Nairobi, Dakar, Berlin, Madrid, Sydney, Warsaw Istanbul and Rome.
 The data refer to cooking oil (1 lt / 33.8 oz / 920 gr).

-Beer: The chart shows the movement of beer prices across selected locations.
-By far, the highest price increase occurred in Istanbul.
-No price movement occurred in 9 out of the 25 cities.
-The most significant price decrease occurred in Warsaw, followed by Berlin, Nairobi, Toronto and Beijing.
-The data refer to international branded beer (0.33l / 11.2oz).
+Gasoline: The chart shows the movement of gasoline prices across selected locations.
+By far, the highest price increase occurred in Buenos Aires, followed by Nairobi, Dakar, Johannesburg and Hong Kong.
+The most significant price decrease occurred in São Paulo, followed by New York, Los Angeles, London, Beijing and Berlin.
+The data refer to one liter of gasoline, unleaded 95 octane.

 About Mercer’s Cost of Living Survey